Great Bear Wilderness – Fly Fishing

-A Montana Fishing License is required for Daily Fly Fishing Trips.
+A Montana Fishing License is required for Multi-Day Fly Fishing Trips.
 Licenses can be purchased at Glacier Outdoor Center prior to departure.

 Due to the constraints involved with wilderness travel, we ask that you limit your baggage to 40 lbs. per person.
 This trip is available to adults over 16 years of age only prior to July 1, and 12 years of age after July 1.

 |Rates||$715 per person per day

 Price does not include 7% service fee or guide gratuity